 Service companies may serve individual consumers, such as when you stay at a hotel or shop at a retail store.
 Others may focus on other businesses or organizations, such as corporate banking services.

-Why is the tertiary sector important?
+The significance of the tertiary sector

 For example, mining, car, or food manufacturers need insurance services from the tertiary sector to protect their businesses and employees.
 They may also rely on bank loans for working capital or investment.
 In addition, car manufacturers or food producers rely on trading services to sell their products to consumers.